isomerpages/mse/news/---speeches/_posts/2024-11-11-opening-speech-at-second-reading-sewerage-drainage-amendment-bill.md

 50  The proposed amendments to the SDA I have elaborated on will provide PUB with the legislative powers to do so, and I invite premise owners, developers and stakeholders to work with us and play a part in securing our water future together.

-51  The proposed amendments related to PUB’s operations will allow PUB to be more effective in fulfilling its mission to tame stormwater, reclaim used water, and ensure a safe and reliable supply of water for all.

-52  Sir, I beg to move.
+51  Sir, I beg to move.